 In addition, the vowed religious life, the Associates of Notre Dame have a special relationship with the Sisters of Notre Dame de Namur.
 Through prayer, relationships and ministries, Associates and sisters work together to reverence the earth and to create justice and peace for all.

-The Notre Dame Mission Volunteer Program, (NDMV) founded by the Sisters of Notre Dame de Namur in 1992, has been placing volunteers at sites nationwide to work alongside God's people, especially the economically disadvantaged.
+The Notre Dame Mission Volunteer/Americorps Program, (NDMV/A) founded by the Sisters of Notre Dame de Namur in 1992, has been placing volunteers at sites nationwide to work alongside God's people, especially the economically disadvantaged.
 The volunteers accomplish this mission by promoting literacy and education.